penorpencil44/armageddon-class-7/SEIR_Foundations/LAB1/1b_lab.md

 6. Expected Deliverables (What You Must Produce)
 A. Configuration Artifacts
   Parameter Store entries for:
-    DB endpoint
+    - DB endpoint
-    DB port
+    - DB port
-    DB name
+    - DB name

   Secrets Manager secret for:
-    DB username/password
+    - DB username/password

 B. Observability
-  Application logs visible in CloudWatch Logs
+  - Application logs visible in CloudWatch Logs
-  Explicit log entries on DB connection failure CloudWatch Alarm configured on error count
+  - Explicit log entries on DB connection failure
+  - CloudWatch Alarm configured on error count

 C. Incident Response Proof
-  Evidence of a simulated failure
+  - Evidence of a simulated failure
-  Evidence of alarm triggering
+  - Evidence of alarm triggering
-  Evidence of successful recovery using stored values
+  - Evidence of successful recovery using stored values

-7. Technical Verification Using AWS CLI (Required)
-You must verify everything via CLI — not screenshots alone.
+7. Technical Verification Using AWS CLI (Required) -You must verify everything via CLI — not screenshots alone.
 What?
 You think this is easy?

 7.1 Verify Parameter Store Values